ora0600/confluent_protobuf_playground/ReadME.md

 # Schema Evolution with Confluent

-1. In our [Strategy Development](Strategy.md) we do explain, how to setup an own Strategy how to management Schema and the moist important which Compatibility Method is thr best for my specific case.
+1. In summary of [Schema Management Strategy ](Strategy.md) we explain, how to setup an own Strategy of Schema Management with the focus of "Choose the right compatibility method".
-2. In our [Q & A section](QandA.md) you will answers around typical questions.
+2. In our [Q & A section](QandA.md) you will find answers around typical questions.
-3. A Playground the test, plan, design and tryout around this topic is documented in the next steps.
-We focus on Protobuf and Python as client lib.
+3. In the playground section (read below), you can play around compatibility methods and schema management.
+We focus here on Protobuf and Python as client lib.

 # Protobuf Playground for Schema Evolution Testing